 Where are you in 5 Years?
 What will you be doing?

 In 5 years, I hope to be working in the snowboard industry.
 I also want to travel the world at some point, too.
 I definitely want to be working for BYEP as a mentor or in their staff.
 I’m also interested in auto mechanics and am currently enrolled in Advanced Auto Mechanics at BHS.

 If you were explaining BYEP to other people (future: donors/kids/parents/mentors) what would you say/how would you explain it?

 BYEP is an amazing program that helps kids reach their goals, get over their fears, and get a better understanding of themselves and others.
 I wouldn’t change a thing about BYEP.

 The Nuts & Bolts

 * Our program is delieverd on a trimester basis - 3 times a year, based upon season (Fall, Winter, & Summer) - the total length of the program is over 4 years long.
 If you're lucky you start during your 8th grade year and stick around through high school graduation.
 If you are in high school or in a later grade, that's OK, you may apply anyway.
 Lots of times we have openings in an 11th grade or 9th grade group and we'll always fill available slots.

 * The programs are 100% scholarship based

-* 6 teenagers are paired with 3 trained/volunteer mentors for a 14 week-long program
+* 6 teenagers are paired with 3 trained/volunteer mentors and a program manager for a trimester

 * One day during the weekend the group participates in an outdoor activity, one day during the week the group participates in a character education